MonCore/moncore/docs/public/01-platform-overview.md

 All regulated execution, compliance, security, reconciliation and audit domains are pre-integrated and governed inside the MonCore kernel.

-Partners integrate with MonCore through one of the supported integration models:
+Partners deploy products on MonCore through one of the supported operating system deployment models:

-– Frontend-only integration using tenant identifiers and governed API endpoints
-– Backend API integration (server-to-server)
-– Full-stack integration using reference frontend and backend services
-– Hybrid embedded-kernel integration inside existing infrastructures
+– Frontend-only product deployment using tenant identifiers and governed operating system interfaces – Backend product deployment (server-to-server control interfaces) – Full-stack product deployment using reference frontend and backend services – Hybrid Embedded-kernel deployment inside existing regulated infrastructures

+MonCore is not an API service — it is a governed financial operating backend that exposes control interfaces for regulated product deployment.

 In all models, partners do not independently integrate or operate: